-Scott has also produced and often directed more than two hundred shoots for Broadway shows and national tours, including The Book of Mormon, Kinky Boots, Mamma Mia!, Hairspray, Wicked, Jersey Boys, Next To Normal, The Drowsy Chaperone, Motown: The Musical, Billy Elliott, Come Fly Away, Dreamgirls and scores more.
-He also supervise an array of projects for Lookingglass Theatre Company, Lyric Opera of Chicago, Steppenwolf Theatre Company, Hubbard Street Dance Chicago, Chicago Shakespeare Theatre, The Guthrie Theater, The Goodman Theatre, Giordano Dance Chicago, The Joffrey Ballet, Shakespeare Theatre (DC) and many other leading not for profit arts and social issue institutions in Chicago and across the country.
+Scott has also produced and often directed more than two hundred shoots for Broadway shows and national tours, including The Book of Mormon, Kinky Boots, Mamma Mia!, Hairspray, Wicked, Jersey Boys, Next To Normal, The Drowsy Chaperone, Motown: The Musical, Billy Elliott, Come Fly Away, Dreamgirls and many more.
+He also produces and executive producers an array of productions for Lookingglass Theatre Company (including projects with Stephen Colbert, David Schwimmer and Joey Slotnick), Lyric Opera of Chicago, Steppenwolf Theatre Company, Hubbard Street Dance Chicago, Chicago Shakespeare Theatre, The Guthrie Theater, The Goodman Theatre, Giordano Dance Chicago, The Joffrey Ballet, Shakespeare Theatre (DC) and many other leading not for profit arts and social issue institutions in Chicago and across the country.

-Scott was a classically trained pianist, winning the Jose Iturbu Scholarship from the Baldwin Piano Music Labs educational program and earning a "passing with merit" certificate from London's Guildhall School of Music at the age of twelve.
-Nominated for the Ruth Page Award for Collaborative Artist of the Year for original dance scores and sound designs, he has created music scores and soundscapes for River North Dance Chicago, Zephyr Dance, Kast & Company and the Lynda Martha Dance Company, including Kira The Young Hunter with Phil Collins.
+Scott was a classically trained pianist, winning the Jose Iturbu Scholarship from the Baldwin Piano Music Labs educational program and earning a piano studies certificate from London's Guildhall School of Music at the age of twelve.
+He has won three Ruth Page Award for Collaborative Artist of the Year for original dance scores, sound designs and television projects.
+As a composer and sound designer, he has created music scores and soundscapes for River North Dance Chicago, Zephyr Dance, Kast & Company and the Lynda Martha Dance Company, including Kira The Young Hunter with Phil Collins.

 • Artistic Associate at Lookingglass Theatre Company, which received the 2011 Tony Award for Outstanding Regional Theater